oakdbca/gov-vue3-components/README.md

 To publish to npm:

-npm login
-npm publish --access=public
+01. run 'npm login'
+02. run 'npm publish --access=public'

-To check it was published correctly:
+03. To check it was published correctly, run 'npm view @dbca/gov-vue3-components'

-npm view @dbca/gov-vue3-components